Ulcerative colitisInflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Other possible imaging tests include a special CT scan called a CT enteroscopy, an MRI called MR enteroscopy, a double contrast barium enema (rarely done), a small bowel x-ray series, and a swallowed capsule that is a camera, called wireless capsule endoscopy.Ruling out Diseases Resembling Ulcerative ColitisCrohn Disease

 Crohn disease and ulcerative colitis can share similar symptoms.
 Ulcerative colitis tends to cause more rectal discomfort (tenesmus) and bleeding than Crohn.
-Fistulas (tracts between areas of the intestine or between the intestine and other organs) and strictures (scarring) are common with Crohn disease but very rare with ulcerative colitis.
+Fistulas (tracts between areas of the intestine, between the intestine and other organs, or between the intestine and the skin) and strictures (scarring) are common with Crohn disease but very rare with ulcerative colitis.
 Endoscopy and imaging tests reveal more extensive involvement through the entire gastrointestinal tract with Crohn disease than with ulcerative colitis.
 Ulcerative colitis only occurs in the colon and rectum.Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS), also known as spastic colon, functional bowel disease, and spastic colitis, may cause some of the same symptoms as inflammatory bowel disease (IBD).
 Bloating, diarrhea, constipation, and abdominal cramps are all symptoms of IBS.
-However, IBS is not the same as IBD.
+However, IBS is not the same as IBD in that it does not cause abnormalities to the lining of the intestine.
 Behavioral therapy may be helpful in treating IBS.
 (Psychological therapy does not improve inflammatory bowel disease.)Infectious Colitis

 Infectious colitis appears very rapidly and painfully.
 Organisms can be identified in stool samples.Intestinal Ischemia (Ischemic Colitis)